Reds vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has put up 96 hits with 20 doubles, 26 home runs and 51 walks.
-He has driven in 59 runs with one stolen base.
+- Jorge Soler has 97 hits with 20 doubles, 27 home runs and 51 walks.
+He has driven in 60 runs with one stolen base.

 Soler Recent Games